 To this day, the temple still functions as a monastery with monks (or lamas) sauntering amongst the many halls.
 Moreover, one of these halls is home to a world record, an 18m tall white sandalwood figure of the Maitreya Buddha, the biggest of its kind.

-When entering the temple complex, visitors will come upon a screen wall and three Paifangs (gateways) which leads to the Zhaotaimen (Gate of Peace Declaration).
+When entering the temple complex, visitors will come upon a screen wall and three Paifangs (gateways) which lead to the Zhaotaimen (Gate of Peace Declaration).
 Of the three large archways, the central one was exclusively for emperors.

 Everything you need to know about visiting the biggest and best-preserved Tibetan Buddhist Monastery in China, the Yonghegong Lama Temple.